Banata

 },

-No email callbacks are required for username-only auth, since there is no email to verify or send reset links to.
+No email provider is required for username-only auth, since there are no verification emails or password reset links to send.

 Username Validation Rules

-Banata Auth enforces the following rules on usernames:
+Banata Auth enforces the following rules on all usernames:

 RuleValue